 Note that reading an uninitialized header produces an undefined value, even if the header is itself valid.
-More formally, if u is an expression whose type is a header union U with fields ranged over by hi, then the following operations can be used to manipulate u:
+If u is an expression whose type is a header union U with fields ranged over by hi, then the expression u.hi evaluates to a header, and thus it can be used wherever a header expression is allowed.
+If u is a left-value, then u.hi is also a left-value.